 Welcome to the Forsyth Tech MRI program.
 We are excited you are here and ready to explore the world of MRI technology.
 This handbook is a guide to our profession, accreditation, program policies, and general information.
 Please read and familiarize yourself with these important documents.
-If you have any questions or concerns, please reach out to one of the faculty who are here to help you.
+If you have any questions or concerns, please contact one of the faculty here to help you.

 The MRI program combines classroom instruction, lab practice sessions, and clinical rotations in hospitals and clinics.
-This allows the student to learn in a variety of settings using a diverse range of mediums.
-Many of our students find employment opportunities in sites they have done clinical rotations, and we have a symbiotic relationship with our partner hospital and clinic systems.
+This allows the student to learn in various settings using diverse mediums.
+Many of our students find employment opportunities in sites where they have done clinical rotations, and we have a symbiotic relationship with our partner hospital and clinic systems.